NazemMahmud/medicine-search-track/README.md

             - Description: Add a new drug to the user's medication list.
             - Payload: `rxcui` (string)
             - Validation: Ensure `rxcui` is valid (using National Library of Medicine API).
+            - **Note:** Here, it is assumed that the drug is already searched and added in our DB.
         - **Delete Drug**:
             - Description: Delete a drug from the user's medication list.
             - Validation: Ensure `rxcui` is valid and exists in the user’s list.